tarekziade/mongogo/slides/slides.md

 - A Connectors service that
   - registers itself into ES and wait for work
   - creates an index with dynamic mapping
-  - ingest data from MongoDB in bulk and stream modes
+  - ingests data from MongoDB in bulk and stream modes
-  - report status in real-time in ES
+  - reports status in real-time in ES

 ---

 # What I built 2/2

 - A Javascript app that
   - discovers connectors and displays them
- - let a use trigger syncs, safely send secrets
+  - let a user trigger syncs, safely send secrets
   - display sync progression in real-time

 ---